 Many men have a baseline prostate-specific antigen (PSA) test at age 40.
-Screening should also include a digital rectal exam (DRE), which can uncover physical abnormalities of the prostate that could be a sign of cancer.
+This test tells us about your future risk for the disease.
+Screening should also include a digital rectal exam.
+This test can show any physical abnormalities of the prostate that could be a sign of cancer.

-There is no PSA level that guarantees you are cancer free.
-In fact, most men with an elevated PSA do not have cancer.
-At Mount Sinai, we do not look at the PSA blood test score in a vacuum; rather we consider it in the context of your age, race, family history, size of the prostate, and percentage of free PSA (PSA unbound to other proteins).
+While most men with an elevated PSA do not have cancer, there is no PSA level that guarantees that you are cancer free.
+At Mount Sinai, our doctors do not look at the PSA level in isolation; rather we consider it in the context of your age, race, family history, size of your prostate, and the percentage of free PSA (PSA unbound to other proteins).

-If we determine that we need further information, we may perform prostate biopsy.
-A biopsy is the only definitive way of diagnosing prostate cancer.
-Approximately 20 percent of men diagnosed with prostate cancer in the United States have a normal PSA but have cancerous cells in their prostate.
+If more information is needed, we may perform a prostate biopsy.
+To perform a biopsy, we remove some of your prostate tissue and look at it under a microscope.
+Performing a biopsy is the only way to be sure if you have prostate cancer.
+About 20 percent of men diagnosed with prostate cancer in the United States have a normal PSA but have cancerous cells in their prostate.

 At Mount Sinai, we use the latest diagnostic techniques.
 One of these is fusion biopsy.
 This approach uses magnetic resonance imaging (MRI) and real-time ultrasound images to help us precisely track, target, and sample any suspicious prostate tissue.